 Reduced Course Load

 Students with certain functional limitations may qualify for the accommodation of a reduced course load (i.e. enrolling in less than the required minimum of units per quarter).
 As stated in the CSU Policy for the Provision of Accommodations and Support Services to Students with Disabilities, a change in the length of time to complete academic requirements is an appropriate accommodation.
 It is the student’s responsibility to demonstrate he or she would be denied equal access without a reduced course load.
 Only a small percentage of students with disabilities are recommended for a reduced course load.
-The DRC recommends reduced course loads for students with well documented and justifiable needs; however, often the academic department/college must approve a modification to unit requirements.
+The DRC recommends reduced course loads for students with well documented and justifiable needs; however, occasionally the academic department/college must approve a modification to unit requirements.

 Sample Eligibility Criteria